fChristenson/the-question-in-question/src/chapters/software_architecture_and_design/page_000.md

 ## Feature Flags vs. Feature Branches: Which Should You Use?
 ## Is WordPress a Good Choice for a Startup?
 ## How Did You Become a Software Architect?
+## What Qualities Define an Excellent Software Architect?
+## How Should an IT Company Decide Between Buying and Building Software?
+## Have You Ever Been Forced to Implement an Architecture You Disagreed With?
+## When Should a Company Revise Its Tech Stack?
+## How Do You Design APIs to Handle Soft Deletes?
+## What Is the Difference Between Elegant and Clever Code?
+## Why Does My Company Reinvent the Wheel Instead of Using Libraries?
+## How to Reduce Microservice Communication Overhead?
+## Is It Best Practice to Provide Client Libraries for Microservices?
+## What Programming Language Is Best for Building a Social Media App?
+## How to Avoid Over-Engineering in Software Development?
+## How to Know When to Stop Adding Abstractions?
+## How Do Architects Who Don’t Code Add Value to Software Teams?
+## How to Build Systems That Are Resilient to Regional Failures?
+## What Are the Key Considerations for Building Real-Time Monitoring Tools?
+## What Are the Challenges of Migrating Monolithic Applications to Microservices?
+## What Are the Risks of Ignoring Non-Functional Requirements in Software Design?
+## What Are the Key Metrics for Evaluating System Scalability?
+## What Are the Risks of Overusing Third-Party APIs in Applications?
+## What Are the Best Practices for Handling API Versioning Over Time?
+## How to Recognize When a System Needs to Be Re-Architected?
+## What Are the Key Principles of Writing Secure and Efficient Code?
+## What Are the Benefits of Building Fault-Tolerant Microservices?
+## What Are the Trade-Offs of Using GraphQL vs. REST APIs?
+## What Are the Risks of Ignoring Security Updates in Open-Source Libraries?
+## How to Build Systems That Minimize Latency in Real-Time Applications?
+## What Are the Trade-Offs Between Centralized and Decentralized Logging?
+## What Are the Key Principles for Designing Scalable Cloud Architectures?
+## What Are the Challenges of Maintaining Data Consistency Across Microservices?
+## How to Build APIs That Are Developer-Friendly and Well-Documented?
+## What Are the Best Practices for Managing Dependencies in Large Codebases?
+## What Are the Risks of Relying Too Heavily on Monolithic Architectures?
+## What Are the Key Metrics for Evaluating System Security?
+## How to Build Systems That Can Scale Horizontally Across Regions?
+## What Are the Trade-Offs Between Using Relational and Non-Relational Databases?
+## What Are the Risks of Ignoring Legacy System Modernization?
+## How to Build APIs That Are Secure and Performance-Oriented?
+## How to Recognize When a System Needs a Scalability Overhaul?
+## What Are the Trade-Offs Between Stateless and Stateful Applications?
+## How to Build Systems That Are Easy to Extend With New Features?
+## How to Optimize System Architecture for Multi-Cloud Environments?
+## What Are the Best Practices for Handling Data Migrations?
+## What Are the Challenges of Supporting Applications With High Availability?
+## What Are the Risks of Neglecting Scalability in System Design?
+## How to Build APIs That Support Long-Term Usability and Flexibility?
+## What Are the Trade-Offs of Using Strongly Typed vs. Dynamically Typed Languages?
+## What Are the Key Principles for Designing Secure User Authentication Systems?
+## What Are the Challenges of Supporting Legacy Systems With Modern APIs?
+## What Are the Trade-Offs Between Using Monolithic and Microservices Architectures?
+## How to Recognize When a Software System Requires a Security Audit?
+## How to Build Systems That Can Handle Rapid User Growth?
+## What Are the Benefits of Writing Comprehensive API Documentation?
+## What Are the Trade-Offs of Using Custom vs. Off-the-Shelf Solutions?
+## What Are the Challenges of Managing API Rate Limiting for Multiple Clients?
+## What Are the Best Practices for Scaling Cloud-Based Applications?
+## How to Build Scalable Systems That Support Multi-Language Applications?
+## What Are the Key Principles for Designing Secure and Scalable APIs?
+## What Are the Benefits of Regularly Refactoring Legacy Codebases?
+## How to Recognize When a System’s Architecture Has Become Obsolete?
+## What Are the Trade-Offs Between Vertical and Horizontal Scaling Strategies?
+## How to Build Systems That Can Handle Large Data Pipelines?
+## What Are the Risks of Neglecting Database Optimization in Growing Applications?
+## How to Recognize When a Codebase Needs Major Refactoring?
+## What Are the Key Metrics for Evaluating the Scalability of APIs?
+## What Are the Challenges of Managing Data Integrity in Distributed Systems?
+## How to Build APIs That Are Consistent and Developer-Friendly?
+## What Are the Trade-Offs Between Using Open Source and Proprietary Frameworks?
+## How to Recognize When a System’s Performance Needs to Be Optimized?
+## What Are the Challenges of Building Highly Available Systems?
+## What Are the Trade-Offs of Using GraphQL Over REST APIs?
+## What Are the Risks of Neglecting Observability in Software Systems?
+## What Are the Benefits of Building Reusable UI Components?
+## What Are the Challenges of Implementing Secure Authentication Systems?
+## What Are the Trade-Offs Between Single-Tenant and Multi-Tenant Architectures?
+## What Are the Best Practices for Designing Resilient Software Systems?
+## What Are the Challenges of Scaling Systems for Global User Bases?
+## How to Build Systems That Are Easy to Extend and Modify?
+## What Are the Challenges of Implementing Real-Time Monitoring in Applications?
+## How to Manage Dependencies in Large-Scale Microservices Architectures?
+## What Are the Trade-Offs of Using Event-Driven Architectures?
+## How to Balance User-Centric Design With Technical Constraints?
+## How to Build Systems That Minimize Single Points of Failure?
+## How to Handle Performance Issues in Data-Intensive Applications?
+## What Are the Key Principles of Building Secure Software Systems?
+## What Are the Trade-Offs Between Building and Buying Software Solutions?
+## How to Build Systems That Perform Well Under High Concurrency?
+## What Are the Best Practices for Managing API Versioning?
+## How to Ensure Scalability in Distributed Software Architectures?
+## What Are the Best Practices for Ensuring Data Security in Cloud Environments?
+## How to Build Systems That Are Resilient to Data Loss?
+## What Are the Key Metrics for Monitoring Application Scalability?
+## What Are the Challenges of Managing Shared Infrastructure in Microservices?
+## What Are the Best Practices for Managing APIs With Complex Workflows?
+## What Are the Risks of Relying Too Much on Third-Party Libraries?